Welcome to the Naturalchurch blog!

 My name is Tobie van der Westhuizen and I am married to an extraordinary woman called Revien.
-We live in Bloemfontein, South Africa, are parents to nine kids and a Staffie called Mazzy, and belong to a group of wonderful believers who have been meeting regularly in our house for eight years.
+We live in Bloemfontein, South Africa, are parents to nine kids and a Staffie called Mazzy, and belong to a group of wonderful believers who have been meeting regularly in our house (and all kinds of other places) for eight years.

 “The Jews therefore marveled, saying, “How is it that this man has learning, when he has never studied?”
 So Jesus answered them, “My teaching is not mine, but his who sent me.
 If anyone’s will is to do God’s will, he will know whether the teaching is from God or whether I am speaking on my own authority.
 The one who speaks on his own authority seeks his own glory; but the one who seeks the glory of him who sent him is true, and in him there is no falsehood.(John 7:15-18)